-Why should you visit Hocking Hills State Park Ohio?
-Because the towering cliffs, waterfalls, and deep gorges this park offers will captivate anyone who enjoys the outdoors.
-And, it’s an affordable option for families.
+This park offers will captivate anyone who enjoys the outdoors.
+And it’s an affordable option for families.
 The park itself is free.

-When most people think of Ohio Cincinnati, Cleveland or Columbus likely come to mind.
+When most people think of Ohio, Cincinnati, Cleveland, or Columbus likely comes to mind.
 I didn’t fancy any of the cities.
 I wanted to do something off the beaten track that Ohio is not well-known for.
-When I started to research Ohio, I stumbled across cabins and tree houses near or within Hocking Hills State Park.
-I’m a massive fan of cabins (aka glamping….), so I was intrigued.
+When I researched Ohio, I stumbled across cabins and treehouses near or within Hocking Hills State Park.
+I’m a massive fan of cabins (aka glamping), so I was intrigued.

 Let me acquaint you with Hocking Hills State Park, Ohio.

-We flew into Columbus Ohio on Southwest Airlines.
-I paid for these tickets, but they were inexpensive. $ 200 per person round trip from Orlando.
+We flew into Columbus, Ohio, on Southwest Airlines.
+Tickets are inexpensive—$ 200 per person round trip from Orlando.
 We stayed at Cassady’s Hill Top Cabins in the Trail Cabin.
 It was $110 per night.
 I can’t say enough good things about this place.

 First, all the cabins are secluded.
 They are not on top of each other, so you have total privacy.
-Our cabin was bigger than we needed, heck it sleeps 8!
-A fire pit stocked with wood, a hot tub on the balcony and deer roaming the area and we were all set.
-Now, if you read some of the reviews online, you might think otherwise.
-I honestly think people have exaggerated, and in one case dramatically.
-I’m not going to quote them because we had a wonderful experience, but I will say this.
+Our cabin was more significant than we needed.
+Heck, it sleeps 8!
+We were all set with a fire pit stocked with wood, a hot tub on the balcony, and deer roaming the area.
+Now, if you read some reviews online, you might think otherwise.
+I honestly think people have exaggerated, and in one case, dramatically.
+I’m not going to quote them because we had an enjoyable experience, but I will say this.
 These are not luxury cabins; they are rustic and charming.
 Most importantly, they are clean and have all the amenities you need.
 We will return for sure.

-If you want to stay in a tree house, check out these options.
-Tree houses designed by Kevin Mooney and Pete Nelson.
-Animal Planet and The Discovery Channel filmed the building of one of the tree houses, and it was on a show called Tree House Masters.
-If you need luxury, it’s available just be prepared to spend a whole lot more.
+If you want to stay in a treehouse, check out these options—treehouses designed by Kevin Mooney and Pete Nelson.
+Animal Planet and The Discovery Channel filmed one of the treehouses’ buildings, and it was on a show called Tree House Masters.
+If you need luxury, it’s available; prepare to spend a lot more.

-Like many parks, Hocking Hills State Park offers fishing, boating, canoeing, kayaking and tubing on The Hocking River.
-Coming from Florida, we skipped these activities because we get to do this all the time year-round.
-There are many companies to choose from, just Google Hocking Hills River and many options will come up.
+Like many parks, Hocking Hills State Park offers fishing, boating, canoeing, kayaking, and tubing on The Hocking River.
+Coming from Florida, we skipped these activities because we get to do this all year round.
+Many companies choose from just Google Hocking Hills River, and many options will come up.

 Old Man’s Cave